micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 ## Acknowledgments
 This project is part of the **Agentic AI Developer Certification**  program by the [Ready Tensor](https://www.readytensor.ai).
 We appreciate the contributions of the Ready Tensor developers in providing the sample Ready Tensor dataset, the guidelines /documentation and RAG framework.
 Their work has been valuable in building an effective and scalable solution for the AI-powered LLM-RAG Ready Tensor Publication Explorer.
+(Special thanks to the Ready Tensor developer community for their guidance and contributions.)